Eli Roth: 2009–present: Career fluctuations

-Roth hosted and executive-produced an episode of Discovery Channel's TV series Curiosity, titled "How Evil Are You?".
+Roth hosted and executive-produced an episode of Discovery Channel's TV series Curiosity, titled "How Evil Are You?"
 The episode explored the scientific aspects of evil, with Roth undergoing a brain scan and DNA sequencing at University of California, Davis with neuropsychiatrist Dr. James Fallon.
 Roth also re-created the infamous Milgram experiments for the documentary, with results identical to those from 50 years earlier.
 Roth directed the pilot of Hemlock Grove, a horror/thriller series, that premiered on Netflix on April 19, 2013.
 He also hosts Shark After Dark on Discovery Channel's Shark Week.
+Roth helped with a project with DreamWorks' TV show Fright Krewe.